-In order for a student to participate in co-curricular activities, he/she must be in school by 9:30 am and may not check out before 2:00 pm.
+In order for a student to participate in co-curricular activities, he/she must be in school by 9:30 am.
 Exceptions may be granted by the administration for doctor's appointments, pre-arranged absences, or justifiable emergencies.
-If a student is late and arrives after 9:30 am or checks out before 2:00 pm, he/she will generally be ineligible to participate in any co-curricular activities that day.
+If a student is late and arrives after 9:30 am, he/she will generally be ineligible to participate in any co-curricular activities that day.
 If a student is too ill to be in school by 9:30 am, then a student is too ill to participate in any co-curricular activity that day, unless a doctor authorizes in writing that the student is able to participate.

-A student must be in attendance at school on the day after any co-curricular activity by 8:30 am, unless an excused notice, signed by a parent, is given to the office.
+A student must be in attendance at school on the day after any co-curricular activity by 9:30 am, unless an excused notice, signed by a parent, is given to the office.
 The excuse "I was too tired" is NOT valid.
 If a student is tardy or absent for the above reason, he/she will be ineligible for the next similar activity.